agb32/cosmadoc/docs/source/index.rst

 .. note::

    These pages are under active development.
+If you see any out-of-date or incorrect information, please let us know!

 Contents
 --------